entando/entando-QE/README.md

 # entando-selenium

-## How to run automated pastman API tests
+## How to run automated postman API tests

 __Prerequisites__